$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

-Here, note that the divergence of the integral in $a$ only takes place when $a\downarrow0$, so that in order to seek the divergent part, one can restrict the integration over $a$ to $[0,1]$.
+with an error term $\mathcal{O}\big((s_1s_2a)^{-{3}/{2}}(s_1^{-1}+s_2^{-1}+a^{-1})^{-{5}/{2}}\big) $ bounded uniformly in the $y_*$ variable.
+Note that to go from the second to the last line we used ${o}(y_*)=1$, along with the fact that the determinant of the Hessian equals the determinant of $g$ evaluated at $y_*$.\\ Here, note that the divergence of the integral in $a$ only takes place when $a\downarrow0$ so that, in order to seek the divergent part, one can restrict the integration over $a$ to $[0,1]$.
 Moreover, the exponential decay $e^{-(s_1+s_2+a)}$ will not help, so that we can discard it when computing the divergent part.
 In the end, we are therefore left with computing the singular part of